Customer journey mapping

 - Emotions – how the user feels at each stage

-You can map the current state (how things work now) or a future state (how you want things to work).
+You can map the current state (how the journey works today) or a future state (how you want things to work).
 Start with the current state.
-Use it to identify problems.
-Then design a future state that addresses them.
+Use it to identify pain points, gaps and opportunities.

 Step 4: Share and update

-Display the map where your team can see it.
+Display the journey map where your team can see it.

 Walk stakeholders through the journey.
-This helps build empathy and shared understanding.
+This helps build empathy and shared understanding of user needs.

 - define scope